 Boy with mystery broken bones has gene abnormality linked to pain insensitivity

+A mother and her son from northern B.C., who can't be identified, pose for a photograph after being reunited in Vancouver, B.C., on December 6, 2016.
 A British Columbia boy who was seized twice by the Children's Ministry due to his mysterious broken bones has been found to have a rare gene abnormality linked to a condition that blocks all feelings of pain.
-The five-year-old boy was returned to his parents last fall after doctors determined his unexplained fractures were not caused by abuse.

 |Title